asreview/asreview/docs/source/intro/datasets.rst

 - Supported: The data can be exported from the citation manager and imported in ASReview using this extension.
 - Not supported: The exported format can not be imported in ASReview.
 - (empty): The data cannot be exported from the citation manager in this format.

+\* Only comma seperated files are supported.
+Semicolon seperated files are not supported.

 Search Engines
 ~~~~~~~~~~~~~~